stream-pi/website/README.md

 - Formik (for form styling / validation)
 - Yup (for form validation schema)
 - Axios (API calls and GET / POST requests)
+- Gray Matter (For reading hidden metadata in markdown files)
+- Remark (For rendering markdown as HTML with syntax)

 ## How Can I Contribute?